Michael Rizvi-Martel

 The compiler story is probably the most directly analogous to agents, but the pattern repeats at every rung of the abstraction ladder.
 Object-oriented programming in the '80s and '90s is another good example.
 The core idea of OOP was to bundle data and the functions that operate on it into "objects," organized into inheritance hierarchies.
 The promise was that this would make code more modular and reusable.
 The criticism, broadly, was that this bundling created more problems than it solved.
 Inheritance hierarchies tend to get deep and tangled — you change something in a parent class and break five child classes you forgot about.
 State gets hidden inside objects, making it hard to reason about what a program is actually doing.
 And the reusability promise often didn't pan out in practice: Joe Armstrong, the creator of Erlang, put it memorably in an interview for Coders at Work (2009): "You wanted a banana but what you got was a gorilla holding the banana and the entire jungle."
 Armstrong also wrote an essay called "Why OO Sucks" where he noted that at the time "criticising OOP was rather like swearing in church" — there was real social pressure to go along with the paradigm.
 Alexander Stepanov, the guy who created C++'s own Standard Template Library, called OOP "almost as much of a hoax as Artificial Intelligence".
 His argument was that you should start with algorithms, not with class hierarchies — that OOP gets the decomposition backwards.
 Torvalds called C++ "a horrible language" and deliberately wrote Git in C, in part to keep C++ programmers away from the project.
 Dijkstra quipped that "object-oriented programming is an exceptionally bad idea which could only have originated in California."
 But OOP won anyway.
 Not because the critics were wrong about the problems (inheritance hierarchies are a mess), but because the abstraction made it easier for large teams to build large systems.

 Looking at all of these transitions together, there is a pattern that I think is hard to ignore.
 First: "it can't be done" (compilers can't match hand-coded assembly).
 Then: "it's too slow" (Java is 20x slower, GC pauses are unacceptable).
 Then: "real programmers don't use it" (real programmers use Fortran, real programmers manage their own memory).
 Then, after the new abstraction wins anyway: "they ruined it" (see: every Agile Manifesto signatory writing essays titled "Agile is Dead" a decade later).
 I figure we are somewhere between stages two and three with coding agents right now.
 The objections are partially valid (they do hallucinate, they do sometimes write subtly wrong code), just like early compilers did produce worse assembly, and early Java was genuinely slow.
 But if history is any indication, the trajectory seems fairly clear.
 In a sense, every layer of abstraction we ever built did the same thing: we distilled insights about what we understood in programming, taking repetitive tasks and making software to do them for us.
 LLMs are no different.
 By training on large amounts of text and code, they compressed a lot of boilerplate and knowledge into a new abstraction layer.
 The insights might be fuzzier and based on probabilities, but at the end of the day coding is creative and when humans code there is some amount of randomness.
 Throughout my coding journey, I have been told multiple times by many programmer colleagues and friends that there is a "right way" to code.
 They all had a different conception of what this meant.
-In any case, if you are looking you can find me vibe coding with my buddy Claude.
+In any case, if you are looking, you can find me vibe coding with my buddy Claude.